 Your goal over time is to move every staff member through four stages:

-• Think of the staff member you struggle with most.
-Have you spent any time this week simply supporting them, or is every interaction a correction?
+- Think of the staff member I struggle with most — have I spent any time this week simply supporting them, or is every interaction a correction?

-• Can I commit to the 24-hour rule the next time I'm tempted to fix something without saying anything?
+- Can I commit to the 24-hour rule the next time I'm tempted to fix something without saying a word?

 Digital Download: The Coaching vs. Correcting Conversation Script